prezi/pride/README.md

     repo.cache.always=false

+## Contribution

+Pull requests are more than welcome.
+For discussions, please head over to the [mailing list](https://groups.google.com/forum/#!forum/pride-dev).

 ## Why the name?

 Working with a large modular application is like herding cats.
 Dangerous cats.
 Like a pride of lions.